shotstack/serverless-webhook-publisher/README.md

 ### Modify header name

-The POST callback uses a custom headers to which can be prefixed with your project or service name.
+The POST callback uses a custom headers which can be prefixed with your project or service name.
 Just edit the .env file and change `HEADER_NAME`

 ### Add deployment bucket prefix

-A deployment bucket centralises all your Serverless deployments in to a single bucket in S3 rather than creating a new bucket for each Serverless project and each environment.
+A deployment bucket centralizes all your Serverless deployments in to a single bucket in S3 rather than creating a new bucket for each Serverless project and each environment.
 Make sure the bucket exists, create it if it does not.
 The deployment will append the region to the bucket prefix.
 Edit the .env file and change `DEPLOY_BUCKET_PREFIX`.

 ### Install dependencies

+Install project dependencies including a local installation of the Serverless Framework

 ```
 npm install